Chinese demand for Jaguar boosts JLR June sales

-July 11 (Reuters) - British luxury carmaker Jaguar Land Rover reported a 7 percent rise in June sales as it sold more Jaguar cars in China, the company’s fastest growing market.
+(Reuters) - British luxury carmaker Jaguar Land Rover TAMOJL.UL reported a 7 percent rise in June sales as it sold more Jaguar cars in China, the company’s fastest growing market.

-JLR, owned by India’s biggest carmaker by revenue Tata Motors Ltd, said Jaguar sales rose 34 percent during the month to 6,574 cars, with sales in China more than doubling.
+JLR, owned by India’s biggest carmaker by revenue Tata Motors Ltd (TAMO.NS), said Jaguar sales rose 34 percent during the month to 6,574 cars, with sales in China more than doubling.

-Sales of Land Rover sports utility vehicles grew 2 percent in June to 27,165 cars. ()
+Sales of Land Rover sports utility vehicles grew 2 percent in June to 27,165 cars. (r.reuters.com/fys59t)

 The growing demand for luxury cars in China and other emerging markets has helped JLR buck the trend of plant shutdowns and falling production at many European automakers.